Searching for Postconsumer Recycled-Content Products?

 California’s Buy Recycled programs promote the State of California’s legislative policies to buy recycled-content products and other environmentally preferable products.
 The programs also assist the Department of General Services (DGS), all other State agencies, and local governments in establishing policies and practices for purchasing recycled-content products (RCP), as well as support activities that promote waste reduction and waste management.

 - State Agency Buy Recycled Campaign (SABRC).
-CalRecycle oversees the SABRC program in conjunction with support from the Department of General Services (DGS).
-State law requires state agencies and the Legislature to purchase products with postconsumer recycled content.
-State of California Procurement and Contracting Officers (PCO) should visit the SABRC website for recycled-content product (RCP) requirements.
-View SABRC's 11 reportable product categories to see if a product has enough postconsumer recycled content to be SABRC-compliant, when filling out your agency's requisition form.
+State law requires state agencies and the legislature to purchase products with postconsumer recycled content.
+View SABRC’s reportable product categories to see if a product has enough postconsumer recycled content to be SABRC-compliant.

 - Buying Green Guide.
-The DGS Environmentally Preferable Purchasing program maintains the Buying Green Guide, which provides information, tools, and tips for buyers.
-PCOs and local governments should visit this Environmentally Preferable Purchasing (EPP) website, maintained by DGS, for available statewide green contracts.
-Several different categories of products are included such as appliances, building and maintenance, cleaning supplies, and grounds maintenance.
-Information about specifications, standards, certifications, laws, regulations, and policies, and current state contracts for government purchasing are also provided.
+Provides information, tools, and tips for buyers.
+Information about specifications, standards, certifications, laws, regulations, and policies.
 Visit the DGS Procurement Division’s contracts page for a complete list of statewide commodity contracts.

 - Green Building.
 Governor Brown’s Executive Order B-18-12 sets forth California’s sustainable building goals to use resources efficiently, including buying environmentally preferable products.